Who was Jesus (PBUH)?

 This fact however, does not imply that Jesus is divine in essence or spirit, or that he is worthy of worship, because the creation of Adam was more miraculous than Jesus (PBUT).

-Instead, both are prophets who were created by God:
+Instead, both are prophets created by God:

 “Indeed, the likeness of Jesus with God is as the likeness of Adam.
 He (God) created him of dust, then He said to him: ‘Be!’ and he was.’”
 (Quran 3:59)

-ALLAH-icon Jesus (PBUH) performed miracles by the permission of God:
+Jesus (PBUH) performed miracles by the permission of God:

-8 cradle speech“‘O Jesus the son of Mary!
+“‘O Jesus the son of Mary!
 Recount My favour to you and to your mother.
 Remember!
 I strengthened you with the Holy Spirit (the angel Gabriel) so that you did speak to the people in childhood and in maturity.
 Remember!
 I taught you the Book and Wisdom, (and gave you) the Torah and the Gospel.
 And remember: you make out of clay, as it were, the figure of a bird, by My permission, and you breathe into it, and it becomes a bird by My permission, and you heal those born blind, and the lepers by My permission.
 And remember!
 You bring forth the dead by My permission.
 And remember!
 I did restrain the Children of Israel from (harming) you when you did show them the Clear Signs, and the unbelievers among them said: ‘This is nothing but evident magic.’”
 (Quran 5:110)

-ALLAH-icon Jesus (PBUH) worshipped God Alone and never claimed to be the Son of God:
+Jesus (PBUH) worshipped God Alone and never claimed to be the Son of God:

 Today, most Christians believe in the Trinity, meaning that God has three forms: the Father, the Son, and the Holy Ghost/Spirit.
-Yet, the concept of trinity was not adopted by Christianity until the Council of Nicea in 325 AD.
+But the concept of trinity was not adopted by Christianity until the Council of Nicea in 325 AD.

 Some of the early Christians were Unitarians and even today, there are Christian Unitarian churches that do not accept the Trinity.